 Be Willing to Float

-“Floating” means to move from one unit to another.
+“Floating” means moving from one unit to another.
 Sometimes, facility staffing issues require nurses who are permanently assigned to a specific unit to float to another unit.

 Versatility is an essential quality of a great travel nurse.
 As a nurse grad, stay open to floating – it will make you more “marketable” as a travel nurse, opening doors to more jobs in more locations.